-I began my yoga journey sporadically at a gym it challenged my body but hadn’t connected the way it does today.
-An invitation to join in on a meditation workshop at Barefoot came in, and the space and vibe intrigued me.
-After a few classes, I was hooked.
-It felt like home; a space where I was accepted, supported, embraced.
+She began her yoga journey sporadically at a gym, it challenged her body but hadn’t connected the way it does today.
+An invitation to join in on a meditation workshop at Barefoot came in, the space and vibe intrigued her.
+After a few classes, Yvonne was hooked.
+It felt like home; a space where she was accepted, supported, embraced.

-Learning to connect my breath to my body truly began to improve my practice and overall quality of life.
-Suffering from a number of issues that at times can leave me stuck in bed, the difference I felt from yoga was incredible.
-I wanted to know WHY yoga worked for me.
+Learning to connect breath to body truly began to improve her practice and overall quality of life.
+Yvonne lives with a number of ailments that at times can leave her bedridden.
+The difference she felt from yoga was incredible.
+But, why did it work?

 Hello, hello, my beautiful beings!
 I’m Nicole Mendoza.
 I have always been interested in the fields of beauty and wellness.

 I’ve been a licensed cosmetologist for over 10 years.
 It has been my passion to help others see the beauty they possess, inside and out.
 I have been blessed to witness the big impact little things can have.